mobify/workshop--adaptivejs-site/README.md

         }
     }
     ```
-    Save the `_newsletter.scss` newsletter component file and close it.
+    Save the `_style.scss` newsletter component file and close it.

-5. In your editor app, from the `/assets/styles/components` folder, open the `_button.scss` file.
+5. In your editor app, from the `app/components/button` folder, open the `_style.scss` file.

 6. At the bottom of the file, add the following button accent style: